yansyaf/fpga-template-blinky/README.md

-# FPGA Blinky Project for Cora Z7-07S
+# FPGA Blinky Template

-This project implements a simple LED blinky on the Digilent Cora Z7-07S FPGA board.
+This repository is a reusable FPGA blinky template with Vivado build/program scripts, cocotb simulation, and CI/CD integration.

 ## Prerequisites

-- Xilinx Vivado Design Suite with Zynq-7000
+- Xilinx Vivado Design Suite (version compatible with your target FPGA)
 - (Optional) Icarus Verilog for simulation
 - (Optional) Python 3.7+ with python3-venv for testbench